anoop-gaurav/Q-A_BOt_RAG_pipeline/README.md

-his project is a Retrieval-Augmented Generation (RAG) chatbot built using a fully local pipeline.
+This project is a Retrieval-Augmented Generation (RAG) chatbot built using a fully local pipeline.
 It answers history-related questions using custom documents without relying on paid APIs.

 🧠 Tech Stack
 Embeddings: SentenceTransformers